How an application «Find My Kids» can help parents of hyperactive children

 - inability to foresee the consequences of own actions, which results in getting into frequent unpleasant and often dangerous situations;

-- tendency to obey an impulse to attract attention of others resulting in traumatic accidents such as injuries, cuts, wounds, etc.
+- the tendency to obey an impulse to attract the attention of others resulting in traumatic accidents such as injuries, cuts, wounds, etc.